uds-psl/coq-a-la-carte-cpp20/README.md

 # Coq à la Carte - A Practical Approach to Modular Syntax with Binders

 This repository contains the accompanying Coq code for the above mentioned paper by Yannick Forster and Kathrin Stark, accepted for publication at CPP '20.
+The paper is avaiable [here](https://www.ps.uni-saarland.de/Publications/documents/ForsterStark_2020_Coq.pdf).

 ## Compilation